idiede/PolarizedLadder/README.txt

-To run the game from the .jar file provided execute the following statement from the working directory where the file resides (PolarizedLadder/PolarizedLadder/src/):
+To run the game from the .jar file provided execute the following statement from the working directory where the file resides (the PolarizedLadder main directory):

 java -jar PLGame.jar